-Larry Davis, the dean of the University of Cincinnati men's basketball staff, has compiled a quarter century's worth of experience in the college coaching ranks, including serving as associate head coach for the Bearcats since 2006.
+Larry Davis, the dean of the University of Cincinnati men's basketball staff, has compiled more than a quarter century's worth of experience in the college coaching ranks, including serving as associate head coach for the Bearcats since 2006.

 Davis is tasked with planning recruiting, practice and team preparation, while focusing a great deal of his time mentoring the guards.

 A nine-year head coach at Furman University (1997-2006), Davis undertook a massive revitalization of the Paladins' program, directing the school to a record of 124-139.
 A significant part of his rebuilding plan was to infuse new talent.
 He did so by recruiting the likes of two-time all-conference selection Guilherme Da Luz, the first player in Southern Conference history to top 1,000 points, 600 assists, 500 rebounds and 200 steals in a career, and 2,000-point scorer Karim Souchu.
 Furman posted three winning seasons after 2002 and achieved its first winning record in conference play in over a decade, under Davis' guidance.

 Davis was an assistant coach at Minnesota for three seasons (1994-97), helping the Golden Gophers compile a 69-29 record and make three postseason appearances.
 He was credited with the recruiting of All-Americans and future NBA Draft picks Bobby Jackson and Quincy Lewis.

 Previous coaching stops included a year at Ball State (1993-94), four seasons at Wake Forest (1989-93), and four years at Delaware (1985-89).
 At Wake Forest, Davis helped the school rise from last place in the Atlantic Coast Conference to make three straight NCAA Tournament appearances (1991-93), coaching the likes of long-time NBA veteran Rodney Rogers.